 How to Fundraise

 Create your own personalized Fundraising Page.
 Personal fundraising proceeds benefit Ann & Robert H. Lurie Children's Hospital of Chicago!

 Simple and Easy Fundraising Ideas

 Email your fundraising letter to friends, family and coworkers and ask them to support your run.
-Your email message should include a direct link to your personalized Race to Wrigley presented by Athletico fundraising page.
+Your email message should include a direct link to your personalized Race to Wrigley presented by ATI Physical Therapy fundraising page.
 When friends donate to you online, they will receive an automated tax receipt for their donation.
 Once a donation clears, it will show up as a credit in your tally on your fundraising page.
 To increase the impact, ask friends to forward your appeal to additional 5 people who want to help make Chicago the healthiest place in the nation for kids.

 Host a fundraising party at your home for friends, family, coworkers and neighbors.
 Watch a Cubs game together on TV and create a silent auction or raffle.

 Take advantage of your corporate matching gifts programs.
 Many of your donors may also work for companies that have a matching gift program - and their donation could double if they simply fill out a form from their corporate Human Resources department.
-Chicago Cubs Charities is a 501(c)(3) federally recognized non-profit.
+Cubs Charities is a 501(c)(3) federally recognized non-profit.
 Donations to the Race to Wrigley are eligible for most matching grant programs.

-Encourage donors to make contributions to your Race to Wrigley “in honor of” or “in memory of” loved ones or a veteran they know and want to honor.
+Encourage donors to make contributions to your Race to Wrigley “in honor of” or “in memory of” loved ones they know and want to honor.